soumya206/Email-Client/README.md

 # Email-Client
-For this assignment I have used an AngularJS framework.
-I have also used the design patterns explained in the "Heroes" tutorial from the AngularJS website.
+For this assignment I have used the AngularJS framework.
+I have used the design patterns explained in the "Heroes" tutorial from the AngularJS website.
 Link: https://angular.io/tutorial

 Design Details: